Beware Suburbia Fence Romance, Part 2

 Nature and extent of common residence

-The parties had always kept distinct residences.
+The parties had always kept distinct residences in suburbia.
 Mr. X kept his clothes at his property and used that property as his address of bills and credit card statements; he told his mortgagee it was his address.
 There was no evidence provided to corroborate the contention of Mr. X that he could not sleep at his property and that he therefore must have lived at Ms. Y’s property.

 The exclusive nature of their sexual relationship which continued through their 6 years of involvement with each other was a significant consideration.